AlexOBarnes/StarWatch/dashboard/README.md

 `'<BODY> Visibility Across the UK'`

-Shows if the specified celestial body is visible in each county overlaid with the cloud coverage of each county to give a holistic representation of the likelihood that inhabitants of each country will be able to see the specified celestial body in their area.
+Shows if the specified celestial body is visible in each county overlaid with the cloud coverage of each county to give a holistic representation of the likelihood that inhabitants of each county will currently be able to see the specified celestial body.

 `'<BODY> Star Chart'`

-Shows a star chart of the constellation that the specified celestial body can be found in.
+Shows a star chart of the constellation that the specified celestial body can be located in.

 <span style="color:magenta;">Region Select Box</span>: